-Developers should use the browser native ECMAScript modules for writing JavaScript code in Elgg.
+Developers should use the AMD (Asynchronous Module Definition) standard for writing JavaScript code in Elgg.

-Here we'll describe making and importing these modules in Elgg.
+Here we'll describe making and executing AMD modules.
+The RequireJS documentation for defining modules may also be of use.

 Executing a module in the current page